 Luckily, there are plenty of basement flooring options available.
 To make your job a little easier we’ve taken a look at the most common types and made a list of some of the best basement flooring materials.

-To help you get one step closer to that finished basement, here are the 6 best basement flooring options you can find in 2022.
+To help you get one step closer to that finished basement, here are the 6 best basement flooring options you can find.

 On this page